-- (i) At the beginning of the period, employed workers produce output and receive their wages w, while unemployed workers receive unemployment benefit. - (ii) An exogenous separation shock, δ_x , contingent on the worker's type, occurs and transitions a fraction of employed workers into unemployment the next period.38 - (iii) The remaining employed workers, along with the unemployed, engage in random search activities, with the offer arrival rates depending on their current employment states and the characteristics of the employer.
-Employers send take-it-or-leave-it offers. - (iv) Upon receiving an offer, a worker draws her match-specific preference, $\phi \sim H$, and decides whether to move, renegotiate, or maintain the status quo.39 - (v) If no offer arrives during the period, the worker may experience a reallocation (Godfather) shock that forces either a transition to a new employer or to unemployment.40
+- (i) At the beginning of the period, employed workers produce output and receive their wages w, while unemployed workers receive unemployment benefit. - (ii) An exogenous separation shock, δ_x , contingent on the worker's type, occurs and transitions a fraction of employed workers into unemployment the next period.37

+- (iii) The remaining employed workers, along with the unemployed, engage in random search activities, with the offer arrival rates depending on their current employment states and employer characteristics.
+Employers send take-it-or-leave-it offers. - (iv) Upon receiving an offer, a worker draws her match-specific preference, $\phi \sim H(\phi)$, and decides whether to move, renegotiate, or maintain the status quo.38 - (v) If no offer arrives during the period, the worker may experience a reallocation (Godfather) shock that forces a transition either to a new employer or to unemployment.39